nes-lab/shepherd-nova/docs/content/deployment.md

 ### What does that mean for the user?

 - number of observable GPIO from the target increases from 9 to 12, [see table here](https://github.com/nes-lab/shepherd-targets/tree/main/hardware/shepherd_nRF_FRAM_Target_v1.3)
-- two power good lines to signal current state of the virtual source to the target ([similar to Riotee](https://www.riotee.nessie-circuits.de/docs/latest/hardware/module.html))
+- two power good lines to signal current state of the virtual source to the target ([similar to Riotee](https://www.riotee.nessie-circuits.de/docs/latest/hardware/module.html)) for more advanced intermittent computing algorithms
 - usable node-count increases from 11 to 20+ for enabling more complex scenarios and a wider range of topologies